-First, D-MRV built as part of a dedicated business model: These solutions aim at streamlining carbon credit generation from the start.
-In the considered examples, this is given by the employment of a novel in-situ carbon measurement method with a dedicated D-MRV pipeline.
+First, D-MRV built as part of a dedicated business model: These solutions aim to streamline carbon credit generation from the start.
+In the examples considered, this is given by the employment of a novel in-situ carbon measurement method with a dedicated D-MRV pipeline.

-Second, some of the solutions were designed with the explicit goal of rendering existing MRV processes more efficient: For example, the digitalization of clean cookstove monitoring builds on previously established MRV workflows.
+Second, some of the solutions were designed with the explicit goal of making existing MRV processes more efficient: For example, the digitalization of clean cookstove monitoring builds on previously established MRV workflows.